Chapter 5. Descriptors

 5.2.2.
 Average tip cross area

-The QSM plug-in provides a set of additional descriptors that can be used on the shoots.
-With exception of the branching order and the trend these descriptors where taken from Hackenberg, Jan, and Jean-Daniel Bontemps.Improving quantitative structure models with filters based on allometric scaling theory.”
+The QSM plug-in provides a set of additional descriptors.
+Most of them are taken from Hackenberg, Jan, and Jean-Daniel Bontemps.Improving quantitative structure models with filters based on allometric scaling theory.”
 Applied Geomatics 15.4 (2023)“.

 5.1.
 Shoot based